 We want to be welcoming to all people.
 That means any gender, race, ethnicity, size, nationality, sexual orientation, religion or culture.
 People that embrace and express publicly racist or sexist beliefs and views, or promote intolerance in any way, can not attend Frontend United as speaker or as attendee.

-We'll add an extra option on our Call for Papers people can optionally fill in if you identify yourself as part of a underrepresented group.
+In case we start a Call for Papers, people can optionally fill in if you identify yourself as part of a underrepresented group.
 We will then do our best to supply an extra effort in any form you might need.
 The extra effort could be financial (travel expenses, speaker fees), legal (letter of invitation, help with a visa), social (change how we have our social events around the conf), logistical (accessibility in any form).

 If your submission for a talk doesn’t get picked afterwards, we would still love the bigger diversity of attendees by offering you a free ticket to the conference.
 This way we hope to have a more multicultural and inclusive range of speakers and attendees.